 The best PS4 games run the gamut from pensive, surreal experiences to action-packed epics.
 Whether you’re looking for immersive single-player adventures, chaotic multiplayer matchups or engaging cooperative experiences, the PS4 has a game with your tastes in mind.
 Of course, it’s not hard to understand why.
 The PlayStation 4 has been out for seven years, and during that time, it’s built up a library containing thousands of games.
 Not only that, but Sony has led the way in exclusive titles, so the PS4 is the only way to experience new classics like God of War (2018), Spider-Man and Bloodborne.

-Of course, the PS4 can’t last forever, and by the end of the year, the PS5 will be available to replace it.
-Don’t worry, though; thanks to widespread backwards compatibility, the vast majority of PS4 titles should still be playable on Sony’s new console.
+Of course, the PS4 can’t last forever, and the PS5 is already here to replace it.
+Don’t worry, though; thanks to widespread backwards compatibility, the vast majority of PS4 titles are playable on Sony’s new console.
 Whether you want to play these games now or save them until later, you’ll have the tech to do so.

 - The PS5 exclusives to expect